mx-c/ddr/circuitDesign.md

 ### LED power consumption

-Tests showed that a strip of 30 cm, containing 9 LEDs, consumes 0.75W when directly wired with the provided transformer.
+Tests showed that a strip of 30 cm, containing 9 LEDs, consumes `0.75W` when directly wired with the provided transformer.
 Amperage: 60-65 mA
 Voltage: 12 V (steadily provided by the transformer)

-> Note: Considering the 30cm strip as the load of our local circuit, it can be proxied by a 200Ω resistor:
+> Note: Considering the 30cm strip as the load of our local circuit, it can be mocked by a `200Ω` resistor:
-> R = U / I = 12V / 0.06A = 200Ω
+> `R = U / I = 12V / 0.06A = 200Ω`
 > For some tests on the breadboard, using a resistor may be easier than connecting to the test strip.
 > In case of bad manipulation, it also avoids damaging it.